TotoMC-13/yamcufs-16b/README.md

 ## ASM Example

-Theres a file called fibonacci_calculator.asm, its intended to be compiled using the compiler and then load the .hex into the ROM.
-After some clocks (recommend speeding it up on Logisim) you will be able to see the Fibonacci Number with n = 23 in the 10th register (t2)
+Theres a file called fibonacci_calculator.asm inside the compiler folder, its intended to be compiled using the compiler and then load the .hex into the ROM.
+After some clocks (recommend speeding it up on Logisim) you will be able to see the Fibonacci Number with n = 23 in the 10th register (t2).

+In order to compile it run the following commands
+`cd compiler` and then `cargo run ./fibonacci_calculator.asm` Finally load the generated `fibonacci_calculator.hex` in the ROM

-I chose n = 23 because the result is the max Fibonacci Sequence number I can calculate while using 16 bits in Compliment 2
+I chose n = 23 because the result is the max Fibonacci Sequence number I can calculate while using 16 bits in Two's Complement

 ### Main System (YAMCUFS)